 It has been seven long months since the 2020 WNBA season ended, and the league is on the verge of finally tipping off its 25th campaign.

-Here is the outlook for all 12 WNBA teams entering the new season.
+Here is the outlook for the Chicago Sky and the other 11 WNBA teams entering the new season.

 Seattle Storm (18-4 in 2020, won WNBA Finals)

 Key players: Breanna Stewart, Sue Bird, Jewell Loyd

 Seattle stormed its way to a dominant title run, going 6-0 in the playoffs with sweeps over the Lynx and Aces in the semifinals and WNBA Finals, respectively.
 Stewart, the 2018 league MVP, was unstoppable last season after missing all of 2019 due to a torn Achilles, while Bird added to her trophy case with her fourth championship, which fans were reminded of in a commercial with Steph Curry.

 Stewart wasn’t done with rings after winning the title, though -- she got engaged to Mercury guard Marta Xargay earlier this month.